openforge/rock-the-steps-app/README.md

 > You can also use any of the plugins above to generate libraries as well.

 Libraries are shareable across libraries and applications.
-They can be imported from `@openforge-ionic-monorepo-example/mylib`.
+They can be imported from `@rock-the-steps/mylib`.

 ## Development server

-Run `npx nx run example-app-angular:serve` for a dev server.
+Run `npx nx run rock-the-steps:serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding